ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:1134050][end:1139470]] In sequential dynamics, generative models facilitate effective communication and understanding.
 [[start:1140450][end:1151374]] They allow us to see the emergence of behavioral and neurophysiological correlates, such as Theta gamma coupling, which we will discuss later in neural activity, which can be seen as an emergent property of belief.

-19:11 [[start:1151422][end:1165410]] Updating under variational message Passing Building upon the foundational aspects of extending an optimized active inference, it's crucial to delve into its specific applications in social context.
+19:11 [[start:1151422][end:1165410]] Updating under variational message Passing Building upon the foundational aspects of extending an optimized Active Inference, it's crucial to delve into its specific applications in social context.

-19:26 [[start:1166730][end:1181930]] When we optimize our generative models through social scripts and norms, we can see how extending active inference serves as a practical tool for navigating and modifying complex social landscapes, aligning with the framework's broader goals of cognitive niche construction.
+19:26 [[start:1166730][end:1181930]] When we optimize our generative models through social scripts and norms, we can see how extending Active Inference serves as a practical tool for navigating and modifying complex social landscapes, aligning with the framework's broader goals of cognitive niche construction.
 [[start:1183870][end:1190240]] So we can see that this integrates both internal and external cognitive resources to optimize the generative model.

 19:53 [[start:1193010][end:1201166]] Scripts serve as a cognitive blueprint that reduce the uncertainty and facilitate successful social interactions.